xrdocs/multicast/_tutorials/dynamic-tree-sid-coe.md

 giati den blepw ta multicast group edW?

-Below we can see the Route Type 1s for the PE in the network??Is 1.4 the PE?
+Below we can see the Route Type 1s for the PEs.
+198.19.1.5 is the ingress PE and 198.19.1.4 is the egress PE.

 ### Command:
 ```